 PureVPN is surely not “The World’s Fastest VPN Service At The Best Price Ever!”.
 Speed tests were done with Speedtest.net while using 3 of PureVPN service servers from 3 different continents.

 The most important factor for a user is download speed.
 Download speed affects your streaming and web browsing experience.

 Original speed test (used for comparison)

 Server ping increases by 694.74%, downloading speed slows down -60.59% and upload almost unnoticeable -1.74%.

 - The United Kingdom (London)

 London server ping increases exactly 600.00%, download (-5.44%) and upload (-4.06%) are only slightly affected.

 The ping skyrockets 1894.74%.

 Note: speed tests are fairly personal, as all servers react differently and vary by user geographical location.

-Their logging policy, breaches and court cases can’t be taken with ease and for this reason, PureVPN isn’t in our top 10 list.
-If you are looking for a truly private service, use exceptional products like ExpressVPN or NordVPN.
+Their logging policy, breaches, and court cases can’t be taken with ease and for this reason, PureVPN isn’t in our top 10 list.
+If you are looking for a truly private service, use exceptional products like ExpressVPN or Surfshark.